 During the first pilot with new faculty, the Walden team learned the group’s challenges and concerns and made adjustments before testing the platform with current faculty.

 “It was a big win,” said Aragno.
 “We surveyed the pilot groups and used those results to develop guidelines that became best practices.
 We also tweaked the system to provide additional guidance in individual screens, based on the most frequently asked questions and concerns.”

 The pilot tests revealed that FIT was intuitive, so the biggest hurdle in engaging faculty would be buy-in.

 The Walden University team communicated with faculty early and often by using various channels and methods, including newsletters, emails, presentations and videos.

 The team didn’t wait until implementation to start communicating about the new program, but rather started with teasers in the monthly faculty newsletter to give as much notice as possible.
 As a part of that initial process, the team also requested that faculty members step forward if they had used the software at another university.

-“One of our respondents had been a Digital Measures administrator at a different university,” said Lenio.
+“One of our respondents had been a Faculty Success (formerly Digital Measures) administrator at a different university,” said Lenio.
 “She provided us with valuable insight, including a list of questions and things she wanted us to consider.
 It helped us see what had been done elsewhere.”

 In addition to using various communications methods, Walden found it important for faculty to hear about the new program from different audiences.
 The first official communication about FIT went out by email from Walden University Interim President Dr. Ward Ulmer and Chief Academic Officer and Provost Dr. Eric Riedel.
 The team is now working closely with deans and directors to continue promoting the use of the system by all faculty.